-Where staff members or other adults use the school's biometric system(s), we will also obtain their consent before they first take part in it and provide alternative means of accessing the relevant service if they object.
+In schools with biometric systems, and where staff members or other adults use the school's biometric system(s), we will also obtain their consent before they first take part in it and provide alternative means of accessing the relevant service if they object.
 Staff and other adults can also withdraw consent at any time, and the school will delete any relevant data already captured.